paulwexler/opinions/on_coding/README.md

 Since my programs are constructed out of cohesive components with low coupling, it is easy to discover the root cause of the crash.
-The trace lists the error, method, and line number which crashed.
+The trace lists the error, file, method, and line number which crashed.
 When I look there,
 if there is still any mystery,
 I can put an output statement at the start of the method which shows the input arguments.
 If the input is correct, the error is in the method;
-if not, the trace shows the line number of caller, so I can continue this search technique from there.
+if not, the trace shows the line number of the caller, so I can continue this search technique from there.

 The point is that the stack trace directs the search,